 Highlights of the Permanent Exhibition

-- Middle Ages: Explore the challenges and milestones of the Jewish community during the medieval period.
+- Middle Ages: Research both challenges and achievements which Jewish people encountered during medieval times.

 The Libeskind Building